MS-Cloud-Experts/Plur-e-Docs/Documentations/Sales-Module-Documentation/Plur-e-Sales-Manual.md

 Click on "Add Item" or similar button

-- Search for products using:
+Search for products using:

-Product code
+- Product code
-Product name
+- Product name
-Product category

 - Select the desired item from the search results
 - Verify product details before adding